RecList/reclist/README.rst

         model_name="myDataFrameRandomModel",
         predictions=df_predictions,
         y_test=df_dataset,
-        logger=LOGGER.NEPTUNE,
+        logger=LOGGER.LOCAL,
         metadata_store= METADATA_STORE.LOCAL,
         similarity_model=my_sim_model,
     )

     cdf(verbose=True)

-Our library pre-packages standard recSys KPIs and important behavioral tests, but it is built with extensibility in mind: you can re-use tests in new suites, or you can write new domain-specific suites and tests.
+Our library pre-packages standard recSys metrics and important behavioral tests, but it is built with extensibility in mind: you can re-use tests in new suites, or you can write new domain-specific suites and tests.
 Any suite must inherit from the main interface, and then declare its tests as functions decorated with *@rec_test*.

 In the example, an instance is created with one slice-based test: the decorator and return type are used to automatically generate a chart.

 .. code-block:: python